aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 cat /tmp/lambda-output-queryAllDonors.txt
 ```

-You now have a Lambda function that is querying the blockchain.
+You have just a Lambda function that is querying the blockchain.
 Next we'll create an API Gateway that calls this Lambda for each of its routes.

 ## Step 4 - Create and deploy the API Gateway